adityadhopade/interview_deck/kubernetes_trivia.md

 ---

-### What is Probe in context to K8 ?
+### What is Probe in context to K8?

-- Probes are mechanism to check the status and health of the container within the POD
+- Probes are mechanisms to check the status and health of the container within the POD
 - Used for improving the reliability and resilience of the application.
 - Probes are generally identified into two types they are

   - `Liveliness Probe` -

-    - **Purpose**: Is to check the application within the container is alive and healthy also checks if it is functioning as expected.
+    - **Purpose**: This is to check the application within the container is alive and healthy also checks if it is functioning as expected.
-    - **Working**: Kubernetes actually periodically executes the commands or HTTP request defined in the POD Specification.
-If probe succeds then the container is considered healthy if not (application is considered in the bad state).
-Kubernetes restarts the container in attempt to recover it
+    - **Working**: Kubernetes actually periodically executes the commands or HTTP requests defined in the POD Specification.
+If the probe succeeds then the container is considered healthy if not (the application is considered in a bad state).
+Kubernetes restarts the container in an attempt to recover it

     ```
     livenessProbe: